Definition of separate in English:

 - Mineral separates were prepared from 4-6 kg rock samples.

-- Leave in a different direction from someone with whom one has just traveled or spent time.Example sentences
+- Leave in a different direction from someone with whom one has just travelled or spent time: we had a superb lunch, lazing around until late afternoon, when we went our separate waysMore example sentences

 - Once they were inside, they planned to be back in the entrance at 11:45 pm before they went their separate ways and rode different rides.